How to close your current account

 What happens when we close your account

-Any money left in your account will be sent to your registered address by cheque, so make sure your address is up to date.
+Any money left in your account will usually be sent to your registered address by cheque, so make sure your address is up to date.
 You can do this in the Internet Bank, or by visiting us in branch.

 If you use Open Banking, we’ll reject any new data requests from authorised Third Party Providers (TTPs) once we’ve closed your account.
 You can leave 90-day data authorisations to expire on their own, or stop them sooner in our Banking app, Internet Bank or through your TTP.